-There are 164 grammar schools in England, a far cry from their peak: in 1964 there were as many as 1,300 across the country, accounting at the time for one in four state secondary pupils.
-Back in 1947, almost two in five attended a grammar school.
+That’s a far cry from their peak: in 1964 there were as many as 1,300 across the country, accounting at the time for 25% of state secondary pupils.
+It’s now around 5%.

-As such, studies into whether grammar schools are aiding or hindering 'social mobility' focus on examining how these areas perform and comparing them to everywhere else.
+As such, studies into whether grammar schools are aiding or hindering social mobility focus on examining how these areas perform and comparing them to everywhere else.